optician/meeting-room-booking/README.md

 ## Testing
 - How to write test description as a normal long sentence instead of a camel case function name?
 - how to separate test files from main code

+## IDE
+- How to implement all functions of an interface for a structure